 There’s nothing better than being able to hit the pool on a hot summer’s day.
 If you’re lucky enough to have your own pool or are considering adding one, considering the security of that pool is very important.
 Pool injuries are common for children, so constant supervision and a way to secure the area when it’s not in use is very important.
 Taking some precautions, however, can help secure your pool area and give you some peace of mind.
 Make sure that the pool is always being supervised by an adult when it is being used.

-- The first line of security around your pool is fencing.
+The first line of security around your pool is fencing.
 Make sure the fence you install is high enough that it cannot be easily climbed over and that you have a lockable gate.
-Self-closing/locking options are a great choice for pool areas and it’s always a good idea to check with your local municipality regarding pool perimeter requirements.
+Self-closing/locking options are a great way to secure your pool and it’s always a good idea to check with your local municipality regarding pool perimeter requirements.
 Depending on the fencing you choose, it can also keep prying eyes out of your pool area.

-- Door Sensor.
-If a door from your house opens to a pool deck, you can also use an aspect of a home security system to make sure the door isn’t opened when you don’t know it.
+If a door from your house opens to a pool deck, you can also use an aspect of a home security system to help secure your pool make sure the door isn’t opened when you don’t know it.
 Install a sensor on that door and set-up alerts so that you are notified when the door is opened and closed.
 This will give you a good chance to catch a child before they get to the pool.

 Guardian offers security solutions for many of the areas you may be concerned about in your home.
 You don’t have to be concerned about a potential burglary to install home security.
 Home security is also about other ways you can help keep your family safer.